 Create a Balanced Strategy

 Improving employee growth and development isn’t a once-and-done kind of thing.
 It’s not something you can accomplish with a single meeting.
-Instead, you need to create a balanced strategy that helps employees focus on personal development, emotional balance, intellectual growth, physical health, and professional development.
+Instead, you need to create a balanced strategy.
+A strategy that helps employees focus on personal development, emotional balance, intellectual growth, physical health, and professional development.

 Your employees are complex individuals.
 Attempting to extricate professional skills and focus solely on their development, to the detriment of the rest of the person, is a mistake.
 It’s one that we’ve made too often in our history.
 Instead, we need to learn to take a holistic view of people and develop them as individuals, including professional and personal elements, to achieve real growth and success.